45th ANNUAL

-The entry process is now open for the 43rd Annual Arts of the Terrace Juried Art Show!
-See below for entry guidelines/information, important dates & times, and 2023 juror information.
+The entry process is now open for the 45th Annual Arts of the Terrace Juried Art Show – over $5,000 in prize money available!
+See below for entry guidelines/information, important dates & times, and 2025 juror information.
 Please review all entry guidelines prior to starting your entry.

-About: The Arts of the Terrace Juried Art Show is an annual week-long event held at the Mountlake Terrace Library open to all artists.
-The show features five different categories: Paintings/Prints/Drawings, Photography, 3-Dimensional, Artisan Works, and Miniatures.
-Over the past 42 years, the show has become one of the best in the region, attracting artists and visitors to Snohomish County from all over the Pacific Northwest and beyond.
+About: Sponsored by the Mountlake Terrace Arts Commission and the Friends of the Arts, The Arts of the Terrace Juried Art Show is an annual week-long event held at the Mountlake Terrace Library’s event rooms.
+The show features five different categories: Paintings/Printmaking/Drawings, Photography, 3-Dimensional, Artisan Works, and Miniatures.
+Over the past 44 years, the show has become one of the best in the region, attracting artists and visitors to Snohomish County from all over the Pacific Northwest and beyond.

 IMPORTANT DATES